Official Buying Co-Op Site

 I told my friends “back east” that they should open a coffee shop; no one did.
 So when my business in the NW was finished, I moved back to Pennsylvania and opened some coffee stands (we called them carts, which were popular in Seattle by then).
 I remember opening something like nine in six months.

-People started asking me to help them open one here and there; and that was twenty years ago.
+People started asking me to help them open cafes of their own here and there - and that was twenty years ago.
 In 1992 or 1993 I opened the first Hard Bean with a friend, and the rest is as they say, history.

 My wife and I start each day with a couple of espressos and cookies, looking out our front window on the day.